 • Best Sony lenses (opens in new tab)

 First thing to remember though is that originally all Pentax DSLRs used APS-C format sensors, so most of Pentax’s lenses are designed for this smaller format.
-Later on, though, Pentax launched the full-frame K-1 and then the Pentax K-1 Mark II DSLR, so now it makes full frame lenses too.
+Recently though, Pentax has launched the full-frame K-1 DSLR, which it has followed this up with K-1 Mark II, so now it makes full-frame lenses too.